Course Descriptions 2024-2025

 Spanish I

 With an emphasis on speaking and listening comprehension, this introductory Spanish course is designed to build confidence and communication skills in the beginner.
 Using an online curriculum called ULAT (Universal Language Acquisition Tool), students will spend the year learning, conjugating, and creating sentences for self-expression using the present tense of the 60 most common Spanish verbs and corresponding vocabulary represented by gestures, visual cues, and pictures to infer meaning.
-Each week, the student will work on mastering the assigned course content, and come prepared to speak and answer questions about what they studied.
+Each week, the student will work on mastering the assigned course content and come prepared to speak and answer questions about what they studied.
 Towards the end of the third quarter, students will begin learning the phonics of Spanish and learn to read using stories and passages in Scripture.

 Instructor: Lisa Rollins

-Tuesdays 11:10-12:55 or Thursdays 8:00-9:55
+Thursdays 8:00-9:55 AM

 Instructor: Dana Bitto